-Check out of Snippet of Strange Fruit Redux the latest one act play by our very own Founder Afrika Brown. #Broadwaynottoofaraway
+Check out a Snippet of Strange Fruit Redux, the latest one act play by our very own Founder Afrika Brown. #Broadwaynottoofaraway

-Check out of Snippet of Strange Fruit Redux the latest one act play by our very own Founder Afrika Brown. #Broadwaynottoofaraway
+Check out a Snippet of Strange Fruit Redux, the latest one act play by our very own Founder Afrika Brown. #Broadwaynottoofaraway

 What do you think would be funny about a cripple orphan, a remote town in Ireland and a Hollywood documentary?
 If you’re thinking how I was thinking, then you’re answer is probably not very much.
 But like me you’ll be pleasantly surprised to know that my first thought was totally off the mark.
 Martin McDonagh’s The Cripple of Inishmaan is a total laugh riot.